 “Your card was declined”.
 Possibly the most embarrassing set of words a person can hear while out shopping.
 Whether the decline was your fault or not, it’s never fun to hear that you are unable to afford something.
 If you aren’t sure why your credit or debit card was declined out of nowhere, a few things could play a role.
-The CGS Team is sharing common scenarios for card declines and 5 ways to avoid a card decline happening to you.
+The CGS Team is sharing common scenarios for a card decline and 5 ways to avoid a card decline happening to you.

 #1 Spending more than your limit